Tomsk

-Tomsk (Томск, /ru/) is a city and the administrative center of Tomsk Oblast in Russia, on the Tom River.
-Population: 544,566 (2025);
+Tomsk (Note: Томск, /ru/) is a city and the administrative center of Tomsk Oblast in Russia, on the Tom River.
+Population: 543,742 (2026);

 Founded in 1604, Tomsk is one of the oldest cities in Siberia.
 It has six universities, with over 100,000 students, including Tomsk State University, the oldest university in Siberia.

 Etymology

-The city is named after the Tom River, whose name may derive either from the Ket word toom ("river") or from the Russian word tyomny ("dark").
+The city is named after the Tom River, whose name may derive either from the Ket word toom ("river"), from the Russian word tyomny ("dark"), or from the Turco-Mongol word tom (great, major).

 History

 The "Where Tomsk was Founded" marker at the Tomsk History Museum.